Channelling his inner Luke Skywalker, Andy Mossack visits the set of Star Wars Mos Espa

 It was eerily quiet when I got there, not a soul around save a few Bedouin traders camped by the entrance looking to sell me a local souvenir or three.
 I say entrance, but it’s simply a gated wire fence presumably erected to keep the wild camels out at night.
 Walking in I felt the spirit of George Lucas whispering in my ear, “welcome to Tatooine.
 Pretty cool huh?”

-The set is remarkably well preserved; even the clutch of crew and cast bathrooms remain next to what was the generator plant that powered the set.
+The set of Star Wars Mos Espa is remarkably well preserved; even the clutch of crew and cast bathrooms remain next to what was the generator plant that powered the set.
 In a welcome nod to tourism, boards are dotted about in front of important structures showing them in stills from the finished movies and explaining their roles in the plotline.
 Quite extraordinary really, a glimpse into the world of Hollywood before CGI when sets had to realistically imply size and scale.

 I walked under an archway around a tall communication tower and thought of Watto.
 Perhaps it was because I was the only one there, or maybe because it was so quiet – just the whistle of desert wind ruffling my hastily drawn keffiyeh, but if I had a light sabre in my hand I swear I could have fired it up I was so in the moment.

 The Force was definitely with me that afternoon.